NeoGeographyToolkit/StereoPipeline/docs/examples/msl.rst

 on the planetary body.

-Using zero iterations will only apply the registration transform, and will preserve the rig structure.
+Using zero iterations will only apply the registration transform, and *will preserve* the rig structure, up to a scale factor.

 With a positive number of iterations, the cameras will be further refined in bundle adjustment, while using the GCP.
 For such refinement it is important to have many interest point matches between the images.
-This will not respect the rig structure.
+This will *not preserve* the rig structure.

 We used high values in ``--remove-outliers-params`` to avoid removing valid